Syllabus

 E-mail: harveyd@sou.edu

 The web site is available for quiz results, lab assignments, weekly handouts, current grade status, and contact with class members.
-Click on the appropriate class, and then select the desired option.
+To access the class web-site, first select teaching activities; then click on the class selection.

 Class Times